This is an official version.

 (2) Notwithstanding subsection (1), where the number of persons appointed or elected to a board is less than the number of board members determined for that ward under section 7, the minister may select a person from among those persons who reside within the boundaries of that ward to be a board member.

 (3) For the purposes of subsections (1) and (2), only the following persons from the region may be appointed or elected to the board:

 (b) a person serving on a local service district committee; and

 a member of a band council constituted under the Indian Act

-(4) In this section, "member" means a person appointed or elected to a board under this section but does not include a chairperson elected to a board under section 5.
+(4) In this section, "member" means a person appointed or elected to a board under this section but does not include a chairperson appointed to a board under section 5.